Martijnbartelson/battleship-server/README.md

-# Destroyer server
+# Battleship server

-This is the server for a destroyer game
+This is the server for a battleship game